pnp/powerplatform-snippets/power-apps/udf-trace/README.md

 1. Open your Power App in edit mode
 2. Copy the contents of the **[udf.fx](./source/udf.fx)**
 3. Add the copied code into `Formula` property on the `App` level
-4. Copy the contents of the **[onselect.fx](./source/onselect.fx)**
-5. Insert the copied code into the `OnSelect` property of the Button
+4. *(Optional: if you didn't create the screen with the [sample screen snippet](./source/screen.pa.yaml))* Copy the contents of the **[onselect.fx](./source/onselect.fx)** and insert the copied code into the `OnSelect` property of the Button
-6. Save the app and publish it
+5. Make sure the screen with controls is easily accessible - either move it to a higher position in the screen list or add a navigation control to reach it.
+Save the app and publish it
-7. Play the app, test the button to send telemetry to Azure Application Insights
+6. Play the app, test the button to send telemetry to Azure Application Insights
-8. Navigate to the Azure Application Insights resource.
+7. Navigate to the Azure Application Insights resource.
 Open the `Logs` under `Monitoring`.
 Select `trace` table.
 You will see the collected telemetry under the `customDimensions`
 ![Azure Application Insights](./assets/aap.png)

 ## Disclaimer